 You are the exception.

-And so it's not about um black and white, left and right, it's about red, white, and blue, and making sure that we have economic mobility for everybody to enjoy, moving plants back in from Mexico rather than sending them out, saying that manufacturing is going to be at the center of Michigan, and that uh you know what?
+It's about red, white, and blue, and making sure that we have economic mobility for everybody to enjoy, moving plants back in from Mexico rather than sending them out, saying that manufacturing is going to be at the center of Michigan and that, you know what?

-President Donald Trump is rough belt Robin Hood.
+President Donald Trump is Rough Belt Robin Hood.

-He's the one who came back and said, and that's why people, regardless of race, are saying, you know what, somebody who cares about us cares about putting money back in the in the hands of people who've earned it.
+He's the one who came back and said, and that's why people, regardless of race, are saying, you know what?

-And regardless of what you look like, people just want to be able to take care of their kids and take care of uh putting food on the table.
+And regardless of what you look like, people just want to be able to take care of their kids and take care of putting food on the table.

 Got to take a break.

-All right, as we continue with John James, he is the Republican senatorial candidate, extraordinary background uh as it relates to serving our country and his business background is incredible.
+All right, as we continue with John James, he is the Republican senatorial candidate, extraordinary background as it relates to serving our country.

 What a rock star he is for the future of the Republican Party.